GrifTheDev/passy/README.md

 <p align="center">
     <b>
        Ever wondered if you could guess a password?
-Or if those randomly generated passwords are actully secure?
+Or if those randomly generated passwords are actually secure?
 Well, look no further than Passy.
 Enjoy destroying your computer by trying to guess a password in tons of different ways.
        <br>
        <br>
        ⚠️ Warning: Passy is still in a pre-release version, so expect some bugs and unfinised features.